CodepediaOrg/codepediaorg.github.io/CONTRIBUTING_POST.md

 you have the right setup in place to contribute a new post to Codingpedia.org

-Codingpedia.org is developed currently with [Jekyll](https://jekyllrb.com/), therefore there are some standard rules you need to follow, but as you'll see in the next paragraph that is very easy and makes a lot of sense.
+Codingpedia.org is developed currently with [Jekyll](https://jekyllrb.com/), therefore there are some standard rules you need to follow, but as you'll see in the coming paragraphs that is very easy and makes a lot of sense.

 ## 1 Add information about you

 > Before you first commit, don't forget to branch

-Open the file [data/authors.yml](data/authors.yml) in your favorite editor, and at the end of the file add information about yourself as in the following example:
+Open the file [_data/authors.yml](_data/authors.yml) in your favorite editor, and at the end of the file add information about yourself as in the following example:

 ```yaml